hill399/nahmii-withdraw/README.md

 Fill in the user-specific details in the `user.env` file:

-`USER_PRIVATE_KEY` : Private key of account withdrawing funds.
-Requires funding on both L1 and L2.
+`USER_PRIVATE_KEY` : Private key of funded L1 account. **NOTE:** Does not need to be the same account which initiated the withdraw (i.e. can use an account to proxy call).

 `USER_TX_HASH` : Transaction hash in which the withdraw function was triggered.